inezamanda/inezamanda/README.md

 ### Hi there, my name is Inez👋

 I'm a third year Informatics Student at Sepuluh Nopember Institute of Technology.
-I am a fullstack developer at a banking company in Indonesia.
+I have experience on backend development using Java SpringBoot.

 My goto stack right now :
-- web : springboot, java web (jsp and servlet)
+- web : springboot, java web
 - database  : postgreSQL, mongoDB

-Currently learning mobile app development with swift.
+Currently learning iOS Development with UIKit and SwiftUI.

 Here you'll find some of my works mainly focusing on backend.
 You can also look my contributions on